What Causes Tearing?

 When areas in the body become obstructed, they often become infected; this is true of the tear drain system too.
 When neglected over a period of time, or sometimes very suddenly, you may develop an abscess in the area of obstruction, requiring immediate surgical correction.
 If you are in need of opening the tear drain, do not delay!

-While many doctors can manage dry eyes, few can provide the expertise in surgery offered by Dr. Brock and our staff.
+Dr. Brock and our staff.
 The tear drain can become narrow or obstructed at many points along the drain, and the location of the anatomical problem determines how to approach and treat it.

 The punctum (or opening on the eyelid to the tear drain) can become blocked.
 The canaliculus, a narrow tunnel from the punctum to the nasolacrimal sac can become obstructed.
 The nasolacrimal sac or duct (the tunnel that carry tears from your nasolacrimal sac into the nose) can become narrow or obstructed.
 Sometimes, the duct is open but your eyelids are loose, having lost their function to pump your tears into the patent drain.
 There are multiple modalities for opening the duct or providing a pathway for your tears to be accommodated through your drain system.
 Loose lids can be restored to their functioning tension (horizontal eyelid tightening), puncta can be widened or opened (punctoplasty), obstructed canaliculi can be bypassed (CDCR with a Jones tube—CDCR is short for conjunctivodacryocystorhinostomy; the longest word we know!), narrow nasolacrimal ducts can be dilated with a small balloon (balloon dacryoplasty), and obstructed nasolacrimal ducts can be bypassed (DCR with stent—DCR is short for dacryocystorhinostomy; makes saying conjunctivodacryocystorhinostomy easy, but we recommend you simply use the abbreviations!).